 Chicken Divan is a classic comfort dish, but this one is remade to be gluten and dairy-free using cashew cream and coconut milk instead of all the cream of chicken soup and cheddar cheese.

 You won’t even miss the dairy in this yummy remake!
+You might also want to try a gluten-free cream of chicken soup instead if you want to get creative!

 This barbecue chicken casserole dish is right up my alley with all the flavorful barbecue sauce plus chicken, bacon, and spaghetti squash to get your veggies – this meal ticks all the boxes for an awesome dinner idea.